coinable/coinable-docs/docs/intro.md

 # Introduction

-Coinable is a payment gateway for merchants and stores providing easy to access crypto payment features using the [Solana blockchain](https://solana.com/), we also provide an Application Programming Interface (API) that can be used to build excellent Web3 payment experience, which is easy to follow and implement into your already running storefront.
+Coinable is a payment gateway for merchants and stores providing easy to access crypto payment platform using the [Solana blockchain](https://solana.com/), we also provide an Application Programming Interface (API) that can be used to build excellent Web3 payment experience, which is easy to follow and implement into your already running storefront.

 This documentation is provided for any and every business interested in accepting Solana crypto assets such as USDC, Sol, and any other crypto asset in the [Solana eco-system](https://coinmarketcap.com/view/solana-ecosystem/), very conviniently both for the Buyer and the Business.